-Because of the fluid nature of the pandemic, we are continuing to engage in conversations with our campus partners and reviewing best practices and guidelines from the University System of Georgia and the CDC about how to continue to maintain a healthy on-campus environment in preparation for your arrival in the fall.
+Because of the fluid nature of the pandemic, we are continuing to engage in conversations with our campus partners and reviewing best practices and guidelines from the University System of Georgia and the CDC about how to continue to maintain a healthy on-campus environment in preparation for your arrival in the spring.

 Per USG guidelines, students, faculty, staff, and campus visitors will be required to wear face coverings while inside campus facilities where physical distancing may not be possible.
 You are also encouraged to:

 - Practice good hand-washing hygiene by either washing hands often with soap and water for at least 20 seconds or by using an alcohol-based hand sanitizer that contains at least 60% alcohol.

 - Avoid close contact with people who are sick or have symptoms associated with COVID-19.

 - Stay home if you're feeling sick and contact the Student Health Center regarding any possible symptoms.